-When shaping the objectives and activities of MISST and making decisions on the schools they will support, the trustees have complied with their duty in section 17 of the Charities Act of 2011 and given full consideration to the Charity Commission's guidance on public benefit.
+When shaping the strategy and activities of MiSST and making decisions on the schools they will support, the Trustees have complied with their duty in section 17 of the Charities Act 2011 and given full consideration to the Charity Commission's guidance on public benefit.

-It is the current policy of the trustees to roll out the Andrew Lloyd Webber Programme of music education in schools that either:

-- Require improvement (Ofsted Category 3); - Have a higher than average number of children on free school meals and pupil premium; or - Have a higher than average number of students for whom English is not their first language.
+It is the current policy of the trustees to roll out the Andrew Lloyd Webber Programme of musical education in schools that either: require improvement (Ofsted Category 3); have a higher than average number of children on free school meals and pupil premium; or have a higher than average number of children for whom English is not their first language.
 MiSST will achieve their objectives at each of these schools by:

-- Providing funding to schools for the purchase of classical instruments for every student in Year 7; - Providing funding to enhance the music staff so that students can be taught their instrument in small groups on a weekly basis; - Providing support for the development of an enhanced programme of music; - Providing support for leaders, teachers and tutors in relation to developing music and accelerating school improvement; - Ensuring regular performance opportunities for students on the programme; and - Extending the opportunities and horizons of young people by supporting activities and performance beyond the normal school day.
+- Providing funding to schools for the purchase of western classical instrument for every student in year seven; - Providing funding to enhance the music staff so that students can be taught their instrument in small groups on a weekly basis; - Providing support for the development of an enhanced programme of music; - Providing support for leaders, teachers and tutors in relation to developing music and accelerating school improvement; - Ensuring regular performance opportunities for students on the programme; and - Extending the opportunities and horizons of young people by supporting activities and performances beyond the normal school day.

-Achievement and performance
+Achievements and performance

 MiSST was established in April 2013 with pledged funding from the Charles Wolfson Trust and the Andrew Lloyd Webber Foundation.
-In 2014/2015 funding was also secured from the Dame Alice Owen Foundation (DAOF) who committed in principle to fund every Islington secondary school on a rolling basis over a 8-year period.
+In 2014/2015 funding was also secured from the Dame Alice Owen Foundation (DAOF) who committed in principle to fund every Islington secondary school on a rolling basis over a ten year period.
+This funding has been continued.

-The Andrew Lloyd Webber Programme involves Year 7 students being provided with a classical music instrument on their arrival at Secondary School, and at least two years of classroom based tuition on their instrument.
-During year 8 of operation, the Andrew Lloyd Webber Programme has been funded at Highbury Grove School, Lister Community School, Frederick Bremer School, Sedgehill School, Highgate Hill, St Mary Magdalene Academy, Beacon High School, Whitefield School, Elizabeth Garrett Anderson School, Central Foundation Boys School, Nicholas Chamberlaine School, Sydney Russell School, The Radclyffe School, The Hathershaw College and Sydney Russell School.
-Specialist Music Programmes have been supported in Samuel Rhodes School, New North Academy and Chelsea Community Hospital School.
+During this ninth year of operation, the Andrew Lloyd Webber Programme has been funded at Highbury Grove School, Lister Community School, Frederick Bremer School, Sedgehill School, Highgate Hill, St Mary Magdalene Academy, Beacon High, Whitefield School, Elizabeth Garrett Anderson School, Central Foundation Boys School, The Hathershaw College, The Radclyffe School, The Kings Academy.
+The following schools have also become MiSST schools but they have funded the costs of the Andrew Lloyd Webber Programme themselves.
+MiSST has financially contributed through taking children to Radley Residential, concerts, Saturday Schools costs, MiSST Together days and school support from MiSST staff: The Nicholas Chamerlaine School, Sydney Russell School, Harris Invictus Academy, Platanos College and Harris Academy Peckham.